crashruby/crashruby.com/source/articles/2013-06-13-running-changed-tests.markdown

 tags: minitest, rspec, testing, git
 ---

 Using small feature branches is the best way to go for local development with `git`.
 This makes it very easy to keep distinct features separate and merge them back to `master` when the feature is completed.
-It would be nice would be if we could easily run only the new/changed tests from our feature branch.
+It would be nice if we could easily run only the new/changed tests from our feature branch.
 How can we leverage the awesomeness of `git` to run only the tests that have changed from one branch to another?

 READMORE

 ## Basic Idea

 I rely on CI and pre-deployment checks to run the whole test suite prior to a production deployment.
-At any given time I want to be able to run the tests that have been added or changed since branching.
+At any given time I want to be able to run the tests that I have added or changed since branching.
 A tool like `guard` can be set up to do exactly what I am proposing, but as stated in previous articles I prefer to run my tests from within `vim` using an easy to remember mapping (for me that is usually `<leader>t`).

 ## Get Changed Files